-Write your age in years

-Put your binary cards on the desk, with "one" on the right, then two, four, eight, and sixteen.
-Starting at the left, turn cards over to take away dots until the number of dots is the same as your age in years.
-Turn a card over when the total number of dots on the left is more than your age.
+Write your age in years Put your binary cards on the desk, with "one" on the right, then two, four, eight, and sixteen.
+Turn cards over to take away dots until the number of dots is the same as your age in years.
 Write a 1 for every card that is face up and a 0 for every card that's face down You have just written your age in years as a binary number!

-Write the day of the month of your birth
+Write the month of your birth (A number from 1 to 12.)
 Put your binary cards on the desk, with "one" on the right.
 Turn cards over to take away dots until the number of dots is the same as the day of your birth.

-Write a 1 for every card that is face up and a 0 for every card that's face down You have just written the day of month of your birth date as a binary number!

-Can you write the month of your birth in binary?

-How about the year, written as a two-digit number, like 09

-With the cards you have, you can show up to 31 dots, and so make binary numbers up to 31.
+Write a 1 for every card that is face up and a 0 for every card that's face down You have just written the month of your birth as a binary number!
+Write the day of the month of your birth in binary (A number from 1 to 31) How about the year, written as a two-digit number, like 09 With the cards you have, you can show up to 31 dots, and so make binary numbers up to 31.
 (The binary number for 31 is all cards facing up: 1 1 1 1 1.)
 Dr. Brown is much older than 31 years!
 To show his age, you need two more cards.
 How many dots will be on the one after sixteens?
 How many dots will be on the next one after that?

-Patterns and Relationships in Powers of Two

-Starting at the right (ones place) put three cards up and the next two down.
+Patterns and Relationships in Powers of Two Starting at the right (ones place) put three cards up and the next two down.
 How many dots are showing?
 Turn the next card up.
 How many dots are on it?
 What is the difference between the two numbers?
 How many total dots do you have now?
 Turn the last card up.
 How many dots are on it?
 What can you say about the dots on any card and the total number of dots on the cards to the right of it?